 - Hair (I used about 3 bundles) It really does not matter if you are using synthetic hair or human hair because you can use both.
 But I can help you determine what type of hair is best for your needs.

 If you want the freedom to style, curl, or dye your hair then getting human hair is the best option.
-Check below for some of my suggestions on human hair in various textures.

 If you want hair that stays in the same pattern, is cheaper, and is low maintenance, you are not concerned about curling it, or you are on a budget then consider getting synthetic hair.
-Check out some of my suggestions below.

 Flip Over Method ~ Step 1 Prepare your Hair